 So, read the CC&Rs before buying a home in a planned community.

-The HOA can typically get a lien on your home if you fail to pay dues or assessments.
-An assessments lien usually automatically attaches to your property, typically as of the date the fees or assessments became due.
+The HOA can typically get a lien on your home if you fall behind in dues or assessments (called an "assessments lien").
+This kind of lien usually automatically attaches to your property, typically as of the date the fees or assessments became due.

 Sometimes, an HOA records the lien with the county recorder to provide public notice that the lien exists, even if they don't need to record it.